Infiniti Q50 review

 Interior, design and technology

-The Q50’s bold grille and sweeping lights might not be to everybody’s taste but it does at least have some character.
-Next to cars like the BMW 3 Series and Audi A4 it’s a genuinely striking design, and one that will be made all the more eye-catching by its rarity.
+The Q50’s bold grille and sweeping lights might not be to everybody’s taste but it definitely has enough character to help it stand out in a crowd.
+Indeed, next to cars like the BMW 3 Series and Audi A4 it’s a genuinely striking design, and one that will be made all the more eye-catching by its relative rarity here in the UK.

 A stylish set of 17-inch alloy wheels come as standard but these can be upgraded to 18 or 19 inches for a price.
 The interior is relatively classy and looks pretty hi-tech thanks to the dual touchscreens mounted in the centre console.
-It’s a shame that there are some old cheap-looking Nissan buttons dotted about the place – it lowers the feeling of quality a little.
+It’s a shame that there are some old cheap-looking Nissan buttons dotted about the place – it lowers the feeling of quality a little, when compared to the generally impeccable quality of the German contenders.

 Practicality, comfort and boot space

 The Q50 is the longest car in its class and it also has the longest wheelbase.
 That should mean impressive interior space but it's quite cramped in the cabin, especially for those in the rear.
-Head and knee room is not good enough for a car of this size.
+Although adults can fit OK in the rear, head and knee room is not good enough for a car of this size.
 Rivals from BMW and Audi are more spacious.

 The boot has 500 litres of space, though that goes down to 400 litres in the Hybrid, but has a bit of a lip to lift bags over.
 Not all models come with a boot release on the lid itself so you can end up getting out and walking round to the back before realizing the button to open it is next to the steering wheel.
 Make sure you specify this feature to avoid the annoyance.